egovernments/municipal-services/land-services/README.md

 # land-services

-This service is the major service supporting bpa-services which handles the data of the land like land details, owner information, unit ,address and documents which has the complete information of the land.
+This service is the major service supporting building-plan which handles the data of the land like land details, owner information, unit ,address and documents which has the complete information of the land.

 ### DB UML Diagram